kimsniper/ros2_roboticarm_demo/README.md

 ### Workspaces

-**This repository contains two ROS2 workspacess, the workspace that will run on RPI4 (roboticarm_pi_ros2_ws) and on PC/Host (roboticarm_ros2_ws).
-Just clone this repository both PC and Raspberry Pi 4 as shown below:
+**This repository contains two ROS2 workspaces, the workspace that will run on RPI4 (roboticarm_pi_ros2_ws) and on PC/Host (roboticarm_ros2_ws).
+Just clone this repository on both PC and Raspberry Pi 4 as shown below:

 ```bash
 git clone --recursive https://github.com/kimsniper/ros2_roboticarm_demo.git